natalieeid/Natalie-Eid---APPM-4600/README.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+What I'm doing here is not being reflected in my repository, I think that computers must hate me.